b-saad/RemindMe-backend/README.md

 This is the backend for the RemindMe application.
 The front end lives in a separate repository and can be found here: https://github.com/b-saad/RemindMe

-This  consists of scheduling system stores and processes events via timestamps.
+This backend consists of a scheduling system that stores and processes events via timestamps.
 The system is detailed below.

 ## Architecture

-The backend is architected to use severless AWS services to avoid a web server deployment and is structured as follows:
+The backend is architected to use serverless AWS services to avoid a web server deployment and is structured as follows:

 ![RemindMe Backend Architecture](./assets/remind-me-backend.jpg)

 ### Components